Reference

 Configuration

-• Project: .maki/config.toml (project config wins when both set a value)
+• Project: .maki/mcp.toml (project config wins when both set a value)

 Stdio